Back-end Engineering Articles

 => 2

-Here we've declared a hash with symbols and hash rockets.
-So when we want to access a value, we have to call it similar to an array, but instead of passing the position/index of the array, we've to give the key of the hash we want to retrieve
+Here we’ve declared a hash with symbols and hash rockets.
+So when we want to access to a value, we have to call it similar to an array, but instead of passing the position/index of the array, we’ve to pass the key of the hash we want to retrieve

 hash_two